ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-manager.markdown

 # How to create a new solution

-First you must use your favorite browser to access the [Runabove Manager](https://cloud.runabove.com).
+First you must use your favorite browser to access the [RunAbove Manager](https://cloud.runabove.com).

 ![main-page](/kb/images/2015-08-10-how-to-manage-solutions-using-runabove-manager/main-page.png)